Full Snorkel Gear,

 Knowledgeable Captain and tour guide

-Our three-hour Combo Tour includes a little bit of everything.
+Our three-hour Shell Island Dolphin and Snorkeling Tour is the ultimate must-do when visiting Panama City Beach!
 We usually start our adventure by taking you in the Gulf Of Mexico to see our local, playful Atlantic bottlenose dolphins and other sea life.
-Resident pods live in our waters year-round and many love swimming near the boat to say hello and bless us with their presence.
+Resident pods live in our waters year-round.
 We literally go the extra mile – or 10 – to fulfill your dream of seeing dolphins in their natural habitat!
+You’re welcome to swim in the areas that dolphins swim in if the conditions are safe.
+They are wild animals and do have a mind of their own.
+We do not feed or harass dolphins.
+We follow and support regulations and guidelines set forth by the Marine Mammal Protection Act.

 We give you the option to get off the boat and explore Shell Island.
 Shell Island is a nature preserve that is only accessible by boat.
 Shell island has a very diverse ecosystem and has some of the most beautiful, untouched beaches in the world.

 Then, it’s time to snorkel on this tour – full gear is included!
 Our snorkel location is dependent on Mother Nature and we take you to the best spots with that day’s conditions and spots that are fitting for your group.
-You can see artificial reefs, seagrass beds, sandbars, and artificial reefs.
-You’re welcome to swim in the areas that dolphins swim in if the conditions are right.
-We do not feed or harass them.
-We follow and support regulations and guidelines set forth by the Marine Mammal Protection Act.
+We often snorkel seagrass beds, sandbars, and artificial reefs.

 You can either book a private tour and have the boat all to yourselves for up to 6 guests.
 We call this a Private tour.
 Or book a group tour where we would book other guests with you on the same boat.